ishikawa-group/python_basic_tutorial/file.md

 # File
-* In this lecture, we'll learn how to treat the files in python.
+* In this lecture, we'll learn how to treat the files in Python.
-* To access the files from python code, you should use `open` function.
-When opening file, you need to specify the *mode*.
+* To access the files from Python code, you should use `open` function.
+When opening a file, you need to specify the *mode*.

 | letter | meaning             |
 | ------ | ------------------- |